-CONTACT THE DEAN OF STUDENTS ABOUT EARLY PICK & DROP OFF GUIDELINES For safety and security needs, this is subject to revisions
+CONTACT THE DEAN OF STUDENTS ABOUT EARLY PICK & DROP OFF GUIDELINES

-Refer to the Attendance and Communication sections.
+Refer to Attendance and Communication sections.

 Ensuring the safety and security of all students is a top priority.
 We kindly ask parents to honor and adhere to all safety and security measures inside the school building and during carpool transition times.
 This includes following check-in procedures, wearing visitor badges, parking, and respecting restricted areas.
 By doing so, you help create a secure and safe environment for all.